In this post, we look at the general shapes and essential elements of 1940s hairstyles for women, plus a look at the common hair accessories.

 Pictures in magazines showed very groomed and sleek film stars.

-Everyday working-class women would not have the time, money or personal hairstylist to spend on looking immaculate, but their hair still followed the overall look and fashion of the decade.
+Everyday working-class women would not have the time, money or personal hairstylist to spend on looking immaculate, especially during the war years, but their hair still followed the overall look and fashion of the decade.

 Older woman could still be seen wearing the short waved styles of the ’30s, especially in the early ’40s.